sheerun/vimrc/README.md

-# Sheerun's sensible.vim
+# Sheerun's vimrc.vim

-Think of this plugin as step above `'nocompatible'` mode.

 I am Ruby developer and this plugin is supposed to replace my `.vimrc` file.

-Not everyone agreed on these settings.
+This is fork of `vim-sensible`, but not everyone agreed on these settings.

 They just reflect my (rather good) taste.

 ## Installation

-You can use [Vundle](https://github.com/gmarik/vundle) or [pathogen](https://github.com/tpope/vim-pathogen) for installation of this plugin.
+You can use [vundle](https://github.com/gmarik/vundle) or [pathogen](https://github.com/tpope/vim-pathogen) for installation of this plugin.

-You are supposed to fork this repository and source it at the top of `.vimrc`:
+You are supposed to **fork this repository** and source it at the top of `.vimrc`:

-    runtime! plugin/sensible.vim
+    runtime! plugin/vimrc.vim

 You can see [my dotfiles](https://github.com/sheerun/dotfiles) for nice & clean method of managing vim configuration.